appdotnet/api-spec/content/docs/resources/file/index.md

         <tr>
             <td><code>name</code></td>
             <td>string</td>
             <td>The user provided name of the File.
+If no name is provided for a Derived File, it will assume a name of the form <code>filename_derivedkey.ext</code> whenever its root File's name is present.
 All Unicode characters allowed.
 Maximum length 255 characters.</td>
         </tr>
         <tr>
             <td><code>public</code></td>